 noun, a type of car with a folding roof

 Incorrect spelling, explanation:

-convertable is a misspelling, as this adjective is written with suffix -ible, not -able.
-This may be misleading, since usually suffix -able is added to words that remain full without the suffix (for example understand → understandable).
-Latin-origin words, however, often use suffix -ible, therefore convertible is the correct spelling.
+convertable is a misspelling, as this adjective is written with the suffix -ible, not -able.
+This may be misleading since usually suffix -able is added to words that remain full without the suffix (for example understand → understandable).
+Latin-origin words, however, often use the suffix -ible, therefore convertible is the correct spelling.

 Still not sure?Ask your question in our comments section below (we reply to all comments within 24 hours)